 The lubricant within rotary vane compressors is circulated by the differential air pressure (i.e. no lubricant pump is required).
 It passes through an air-blast lubricant cooler and filter before being returned to the compressor.

-The air flow within the system is regulated by a built in modulation system.
+The airflow within the system is regulated by a built-in modulation system.

-Where are Rotary Vane Compressors Used?
+Where Are Rotary Vane Compressors Used?

 As one of the oldest types of air compressors, they have a wide array of applications.
-With advancements in rotary vane compressor technology, they work very efficiently with less pulsations in the flow and therefore less noise.
+With advancements in rotary vane compressor technology, they work very efficiently with fewer pulsations in the flow and therefore less noise.

 Rotary vane technology is used in the following industries: